composite/jQuery.MsgBox/README.md

 ### 0.6.0

  - Auto resizing added.
-Msgbox will show full size when window size less than alert size, If not, revert original size.
+Msgbox will show full size when window size less than alert size, If not, revert to original size.

 ## License